 Swedish traditional restaurant in Södermalm

-A true classic Stockholm restaurant with traditional Swedish food
+Pelikan – a true classic Stockholm restaurant with traditional Swedish food

 On Blekingegatan in Södermalm, you’ll find the classic Stockholm restaurant Pelikan.
 Here, people have been eating and drinking since the house was built in 1904.
 Back then, the restaurant was the city’s last outpost.
 On Blekingegatan, the farmers stopped to eat and get drunk after selling their products in town.